Auto manufacturer saves tens of millions with our approach to site remediation

 Before implementing ERD, we performed a study using tracer dyes released in multiple locations to better understand the groundwater flow in the treatment area to select optimal locations for injection and extraction wells.
 We also used the data generated during system performance to not just report out contaminant mass reduction but to optimize the remediation system over time.
 As a result, our innovative in-situ system degraded the TCE in less than a month, and tests performed a year later showed no increase of TCE concentration after system shutdown.

 Using bioremediation on just 5% of the site, instead of applying a sitewide pump-and-treat system, saved our client tens of millions of dollars.
 They met their RCRA obligations much sooner than expected.
 We credit our savvy client and our trusting, collaborative relationship with the regulators to giving our team the freedom to find the best solution.

-- Saved our clients tens of millions of dollars – potentially close to $100 million – due to avoiding the lifecycle costs of decades of treatment
+Saved our clients tens of millions of dollars — potentially close to $100 million — by using bioremediation on just 5% of the site, instead of applying a sitewide pump-and-treat system